nmcapule/nmcapule.dev/content/posts/newsite/index.md

 +++
-title = "Setting up this site (nmcapule.dev)" date = "2020-05-17"
+title = "Setting up a website (Part 1)" date = "2020-05-17"
-tags = ["domain", "linux", "namecheap"] author = "Nathaniel M. Capule" description = "You'll need three things: a server, domain registrar and some $15 on your card."
+tags = ["domain", "linux", "namecheap", "linode"] author = "Nathaniel M. Capule" description = "A tutorial on how to acquire a domain name and connect it to your server.
+You'll need three things: a server, domain registrar and some $15 on your card."
 +++

 {{< toc >}}